sswietoniowski/learning-html-css-javascript/projects/react/04_support_desk/README.md

 - TypeScript,
 - MongoDB.

-This is a typical MERN stack application.
+This is a typical [MERN](https://www.bocasay.com/how-does-the-mern-stack-work/) fullstack application.

 It consists of the following parts: